- 1 How To Choose The Best Log Splitter

 - CONVENIENT STORAGE - The Smart Splitter takes up little...

 - TECHNICAL SPECIFICATIONS - Max. wood length: 55 cm,...

 |Logs||Up to 8” thick|

 |Splitting Force||Varies based on personal strength|

 If you’re looking for something basic and compact, the Woodeze 5MH-S-Splitter is a great option.
 Using a large piece of log as a stand, you can easily cut through most smaller logs with ease, and it quickly makes kindling out of smaller pieces of wood.
 While it’s best used for people who don’t need to cut lots of firewood, it’s one of the least-painful slide-hammer models, and it provides a cheap log splitter option.

 Sun Joe LJ10M Logger Joe 10-Ton Hydraulic Splitter

-- For logs up to 18 in. long x 8 in. wide
+- Large capacity: splits logs up to 18 in.
+Long x 8 in.
+Wide

 There’s a lot of very similar models on the market that range from $150 to $200, but I find that the steel construction of the Sun Joe LJ10M Logger Joe 10-Ton Hydraulic Splitter is by and large the best choice.
 As with most types of manual splitter, it features two handles, one which exerts lower pressure when pumped and the other with higher pressure.
 The handles are a bit longer than other variations which helps make the process more comfortable.
 It comes with a 2-year warranty.